Fates-List-Archive/apidocs/docs/advanced/self-hosting.md

 8. Run `bin/run` in the repo folder

-9. Follow [this](https://stevescargall.com/2020/05/13/how-to-install-prometheus-and-grafana-on-fedora-server/) on setting up Prometheus and Grafana.
+9. Follow [this](https://stevescargall.com/2020/05/13/how-to-install-prometheus-and-grafana-on-fedora-server/) to set up Prometheus and Grafana for monitoring.
 Set Grafanas port to 5050.
-Use a firewall or digiocean firewall to block other ports.
-Do not open prometheus port in digiocean firewall.
+Use a firewall or the digital ocean firewall to block other ports.
+Do not open prometheus's port in the firewall, only open Grafana's.

 Fates List probihits the monetization or resale of coins or any part of Fates List for real money.